Kehillah High

 OPTION 2:

-The Big 10: An Adventure in Core Jewish Values – Daniel Smith
+The Big 10: An Adventure in Core Jewish Values – Carol Lahana

 Who knows 10?
 We all know 10!
-They are the The Ten Commandments, of course!
-The super important 10 that were listed on the tablets and given to us at Sinai.
-But what makes these 10 so special?
+They are the Ten Commandments, of course!
+The super important ten listed on the tablets and given to us at Sinai.
+But what makes these ten so special?
 In The BIG 10, we will find that if we do just a little bit of digging beneath the surface, we can find important lessons to live by.
-Discover the Jewish values hidden in each of the commandments and explore how we can each use these values to guide our everyday behaviors, priorities, and decisions.
+Discover the Jewish values hidden in each commandment and explore how we can each use these values to guide our everyday behaviors, priorities, and decisions.

-Words to Action: Empowering You to Address Anti-Semitism – Lisa Stone, Goldensohn Fellow at ADL
+Words to Action: Empowering You to Address Anti-Semitism – Lisa Stone

 Would you know what to do if: